 “Hope Florida isn’t an agency, it’s a rewiring of how government operates,” Casey DeSantis said.

-Last month, Hope Florida was at the center of a controversy over a $10 million donation the foundation received from a Medicaid managed-care company’s $67 million settlement with the state Agency for Health Care Administration.
+Hope Florida has been at the center of a controversy over a $10 million donation the foundation received from a Medicaid managed-care company’s $67 million settlement with the state Agency for Health Care Administration.

 RELATED | Hope Florida: A timeline of how a DeSantis-backed state charity was accused of wrongdoing